Samagra-Development/X-Series/X1/StoringData.md

 4. How to make a conscious choice of what to use [5 mins]
 5. Q and A to see understanding.

+@chakshu, when are we covering 2 and 3 in this storyline?

 # Installation Guides 🚀